Year of entry 2024

 After introducing the pharmaceutical business sector, the programme begins by providing a foundations module that is tailored to your particular background in order to ensure you have a solid foundation of any key disciplines missing from your undergraduate experience (e.g. organic chemistry, human physiology, pharmacology, ethics, molecular biology, etc.).

-At the start of the first semester, you will also be introduced to process of discovering and developing small molecule drugs, peptide drugs and biopharmaceuticals, while also beginning to understand the economic drivers across the pharmaceutical industry and the intellectual property rights required for the creation of economic value.
+At the start of the first semester, you will also be introduced to the process of discovering and developing small molecule drugs, peptide drugs and biopharmaceuticals, while also beginning to understand the economic factors across the pharmaceutical industry and the intellectual property rights required to bring products to market.
 The programme will boost your commercial acumen and leadership skills through undertaking a drug commercialisation project replicating a real-world industry setting.

 You will then focus on modern small molecule pharmaceutical discovery in more detail, gaining an in-depth understanding of the process and the underpinning science.
 Depending on your interests, you can then focus on topics in either medicinal chemistry or preclinical drug trials.

-In your final semester, you will undertake an interdisciplinary extended research project supervised by a research-active academic.
+In your final semester, you will undertake an interdisciplinary research project supervised by a research-active academic.
 Our breadth of expertise and world-class research facilities will enable you to select research approaches which are most suited to the research problem in hand.
-The project can be conducted within a wide range of research areas, such as medicinal chemistry, structural molecular biology and drug-related research which is fostered at the University of Leeds.
+The project can be conducted within a wide range of research areas, such as medicinal chemistry, structural molecular biology and drug-related research.

 Learning and teaching